 - Is the Doctor of Nursing Practice program accredited?

-The practice doctorate in nursing is a degree reflecting the highest level of educational preparation for nurse practitioners and other master’s prepared nurses.
+The practice doctorate in nursing is a degree reflecting the highest level of educational preparation for nurse practitioners and other master's-prepared nurses.
 The American Association of Colleges of Nursing (AACN) has proposed that the DNP degree be the level of entry for all advanced practice nurses.
-It is designed to prepare you for the most advanced nursing leadership, practice, academic and research positions and focuses on bringing scientific excellence to nursing practice to transform healthcare delivery and impact patient outcomes.
-More information is available at http://www.aacn.nche.edu/dnp-home.

-Applicants must hold a master’s degree in nursing or related field.
-If the master’s degree is not in nursing, the applicant must have a baccalaureate degree in nursing.
+Yes.
+Applicants must hold a master of science degree in nursing or a master's degree with a concentration in nursing.

-No. This is an excellent program for an advanced practice nurse who wants to remain in clinical practice and have influence on healthcare outcomes at multiple levels.
-But it is also ideal for the Post-Master’s doctoral student who wants to be involved in practice changes from a leadership focus.
-You do not need to be a nurse practitioner for these studies.
+No. This is an excellent program for an advanced practice nurse who wants to remain in clinical practice and influence healthcare outcomes at multiple levels.
+But it is also ideal for the Post-Master's doctoral student who wants to be involved in practice changes from a leadership focus.
+You do not need to be a nurse practitioner for this program.

 Does implementation of the DNP requirement mean that advanced practice nurses will no longer be permitted to practice without a doctorate?

-This 39-credit Post-Master’s cohort program is designed for the practicing nurse as a part-time three-year online program to offer flexibility and convenience.
+This 39-credit Post-Master's cohort program is designed for the practicing nurse as a part-time or full-time program with multiple plan of study options.

-Sacred Heart’s online DNP offers unique advantages that give you a convenient, high-quality educational experience:
+Sacred Heart University's online Post-Master's DNP program offers unique advantages that give you a high-quality educational experience:

-- Convenience for the online portion of the curriculum.
+- The convenience of the online portion of the curriculum.

 - Small class sizes that facilitate interaction with our clinically active, award-winning faculty.

-You will be conducting a DNP scholarly project /practice change project in a healthcare setting, and work with an agency mentor on making a change to practice.
-Most of your third year will be spent working on your dissertation.
-You will be doing “practice hours” in an agency or healthcare setting collecting, analyzing, evaluating and disseminating data.
+You will be conducting a DNP scholarly project/practice change project in a healthcare setting, and work with an agency mentor on making a change to practice.
+Most of your third year will be spent working on your project.
+You will be doing "practice hours" in an agency or healthcare setting collecting, analyzing, evaluating, and disseminating data.

 You will identify an agency mentor as you progress through the program.
-What is important is to decide before admission is what your area of research interest is.
+What is important to decide before admission is your area of clinical interest.

 Yes.
-We have received full approval from the State of Connecticut College of Nursing of Higher Education to implement the DNP program and are fully accredited by the American Association of Colleges of Nursing (AACN) and by the Commission on Collegiate Nursing Education (CCNE).
+We have received full approval from the State of Connecticut College of Nursing of Higher Education to implement the DNP program.
+The Baccalaureate Degree program in Nursing, the Master's Degree program in Nursing, and the Doctor of Nursing Practice program at Sacred Heart University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791. http://www.ccneaccreditation.org